 That’s not what I want to hear.
 Sigh.
 But they’re not wrong.

-When you ask me, “How much does it cost to build an app?”
+When you ask me some form of, “How much does it cost to build an app?
+How long does it take to develop an app?
+What does app design cost?”
 I want to channel my realtor, but I will cheat and try to offer at least a rough cost model for building an app:

 What does an 'MVP' look like?